-The Banan field is estimated to contain 64 MMbbl of gross (100%) proved plus probable oil reserves, 47 MMbbl of unrisked gross (100%) contingent oil resources sub-classified as development pending (risked: 42 MMbbl), 28 MMbbl of unrisked gross (100%) contingent oil resources sub-classified as development unclarified (risked: 14 MMbbl) and 52 MMbbl of unrisked gross (100%) prospective oil resources (risked: 3 MMbbl).
-The estimated reserves at Banan consist entirely of medium oil in the Shiranish, Kometan and Qamchuqa formations in the Upper Cretaceous.
-The estimated contingent oil resources at Banan sub-classified as development pending consist of medium oil in the Shiranish, Kometan and Qamchuqa formations in the Cretaceous.
-The estimated contingent oil resources at Banan sub-classified as development pending consist of medium oil in the Shiranish, Kometan and Qamchuqa formations in the Cretaceous.
-The estimated contingent oil resources at Banan sub-classified as development pending consist of medium oil in the Shiranish, Kometan and Qamchuqa formations in the Cretaceous.
-The estimated contingent oil resources at Banan sub-classified as development unclarified consist of 95% heavy oil from the Pila Spi formation in the Tertiary and 5% light oil from the Butmah formation in the Lower Jurassic.
-The estimated prospective oil resources at Banan consist of heavy oil in the Pila Spi formation in the Kurra Chine formation in the Triassic.
+The Banan field is estimated to contain 90 MMbbl of gross (100%) proved plus probable oil reserves, 47 MMbbl of unrisked gross (100%) contingent oil resources sub-classified as development pending (risked: 35 MMbbl), 2 MMbbl of unrisked gross (100%) contingent oil resources sub-classified as development unclarified (risked: 1 MMbbl) and 52 MMbbl of unrisked gross (100%) prospective oil resources (risked: 3 MMbbl).
+The estimated reserves at Banan consist of approximately 70% of medium oil in the Shiranish, Kometan and Qamchuqa formations in the Upper Cretaceous of both the Banan West and East fault blocks and approximately 30% of heavy oil from the Pila Spi formation in the Tertiary in the Banan West fault block.
+The estimated contingent oil resources at Banan sub-classified as development pending consist of medium oil in the Shiranish, Kometan and Qamchuqa formations in the Upper Cretaceous of both the Banan East fault block.
+The estimated contingent oil resources at Banan sub-classified as development pending consist of medium oil in the Shiranish, Kometan and Qamchuqa formations in the Cretaceous in the Banan East fault block.
+The estimated contingent oil resources at Banan sub-classified as development unclarified consist of light oil from the Butmah formation in the Lower Jurassic in the Banan East fault block.
+The estimated prospective oil resources at Banan consist of heavy oil in the Pila Spi formation in the Tertiary and light oil in the Kurra Chine formation in the Triassic, in each case in the Banan East fault block.